chriserin/seq/docs/arrangement.md

 ## Groups

 A group can be used to iterate over a sequence of parts multiple times.
-When the Arrangement View is focused, press `g` to create a group that consists of the currently focused section and the section after it, if a following section exists.
+When the Arrangement View is focused, press `g` to create a group that consists of the now focused section and the section after it, if a following section exists.

-When "Part 2" of our working example is currently selected, pressing `g` will alter an arrangement to look like this:
+When "Part 2" of our working example is now selected, pressing `g` will alter an arrangement to look like this:

 ```